alik604/stockApp/README.md

 # stockApp
 > Stock watch list and simulator, 15 min delayed pricing.
-Analysis n stocks, 2 graph per stock.
+Analyze n stocks, 2 graph per stock.
 Has Technical Indicators and will have some Machine Learning based predictors.
 Supports American stock markets, and limited ETFs

 ## Depreciation